little-bear-labs/graphql-input-schema/README.md

 // ```graphql
 // @ValidatorName(min: 5, really: true)
 // ```
-type ValidatorFn = (value: mixed, args: Arguments, meta: TypeMeta) => mixed;
+type TransformerFn = (value: mixed, args: Arguments, meta: TypeMeta) => mixed;
 ````

-## Transformers
+## Directives

+NOTE: All directives will apply to input objects and fields.
+Many of these directives only make sense for one or the other but not both.

-Transformers are all from [class-transformers](https://github.com/typestack/class-validator#manual-validation) see their documentation for more details.
+Validations are from [class-validator](https://github.com/typestack/class-validator#manual-validation) see their documentation for more details.

 ### @ValidateIsIn(in: [String | Int | Float]!)